noncorpus/DnD5e/An Umbral Zenith/README.md

 - Sentient undead - death knight; skeletal mage (probably not a lich)
 - Cult of the Shrouded is one of the oldest.
 Usually not in trouble legally, but accost travelers.
 They think that if they steal enough of things, they'll achieve sentience.
 - Believe that the people they accost are more than what they appear to be (shapeshifters? something else?)
 A key, letter opener....random shit.
 They're hyper competitive.
 - Rock - alabaster color (or a polished granite), kind of looked like a human heart. kinda looks like it had a valve.
 Could be used for enchancements.
 Abderation, divination?
 Enchanted for a purpose, but not sure what?
+Could be a lich's vessel.
+- Tengu - as far as people know, all the birds are in cults. gather in groups
+- We are taken to the precinct and speak with Inspector Sulfur
+- As we are being interrogated, but we are suddenly moving very slowly
+- There is suddenly another presence (figure: woman in short robe over mythrll armor, blonde hair, half-elf -Sirrus) in the room with us.
+She is moving at normal speed.
+- Sarah was actually named Alta and was also a half-elf.
+They had an agreement with the cult, but they had become more aggressive.
+- What is going on?
+- What are the three things she's terrified of?
+- Pushing us towards Korra (Southwest coast (just off the coast) we'll know how to find her)
+- We reverse-dream-remember country witch in Briar Hurst where Korra lives
+- Sun is setting.
+We remember a horse farm where we can get mounts
+- Two small creatures on the left.
+Small and slightly larger (medium, dwarf like) on the right (non humanoid)
+- Sounds like someone is mixing leaves together.
+Leaves dont match movements
+- Small ones try to start flanking us.
+- Small creature is down and not moving
+- Creature looks like a large tree stump (medium) with mouth that extends 5 feet
+- Sappling has a viney slingshot (small creature)
+- Small creature on right is downed by Chuko
+- Small on the left is downed by Alphabet
+- We make it to Korra's at daybreak.
+Her hovel is a thatched hut.
+As we ride up, there's an older halfling woman.
+She does not seem impressed but she lets us in

 # Episode 1
 **1/30/2017**